How To Legally Hold Yoga Retreats In Bali?

 When organizing a yoga retreat in Bali, you must consider the land use and obtain the necessary permits to ensure your event complies with local regulations.

-Obtain the necessary land use permits from local authorities.
+Retreat venues must comply with zoning regulations, and land use permits must be secured from local village offices and provincial authorities.
 This may involve coordination with the village or subdistrict office and the Bali Provincial Government.

 5. Event Permits

 Depending on the size and nature of your yoga retreat, you may need event permits.
-Check with local authorities to understand the specific permits required for organizing events in the chosen location.
+Check with local authorities to understand the specific licenses required for organizing events in the chosen location.

 An environmental impact assessment (AMDAL) may be required for larger events or those held in environmentally sensitive areas.
 This assessment evaluates the potential impact of your activities on the environment.